nlugon/Model-Predicitve-Control-Rocket/readme.md

 ![nmpc_15_roll](https://user-images.githubusercontent.com/63106608/193593029-c53f6d66-4146-4297-9c3c-0fb25f753d25.svg)
 ##
 You can find the complete description of the project in the file "Project_description.pdf".
-And we present our results in the file "Report.pdf".
+And we present our results in the file "MPC_Miniproject_Report.pdf".

 ##
 This project was realised in the scope of the "Model predictive control" class (ME-425) thaught by Jones Colin Neil.